 We are seeking people to support these task forces by providing expert advice, participating on a pro bono basis.
 If your firm has an interest in the transition to SONIA, we invite you to express your interest.
 This includes professional service firms.
 In particular, accountancy firms, law firms and financial consultancies.
 Individuals and firms should not use their participation or contribution for marketing purposes.

-For more details or to express interest, please contact RFR.Secretariat@bankofengland.co.uk.
+If you would like more information, or to express your interest, please contact RFR.Secretariat@bankofengland.co.uk.